 There are more than 30 providers out there operating on the Telstra, Optus and Vodafone networks as Mobile Virtual Network Operators, yet it seems that only a handful offer international minutes or texts as part of their plans.
-The top SIM-only providers with international credit are listed below.
-If you need an easy SIM plan to call overseas, these may be worth a look into.

 On top of that, data allowances start at 3GB and you also get data rollover included, making ALDI Mobile a handy provider if you want a bit of everything.
 All of these plans come with standard unlimited calls & texts, too.

 Amaysim is a favourite among postpaid providers and it has generous international inclusions on most of its plans.
 Amaysim operates on a 28-day basis and all of its standard plans come with domestic calls and texts.
 Plans from $30 also come with generous international credit.

 - Mobile plans above $30 include unlimited calls and texts to 28 countries

 - The $40 and $50 plans also come with unlimited talk and text to a further 14 countries

 - The $10 Seven Day Plan includes unlimited international calls and texts to 42 countries, and the $150 Six Month Plan includes unlimited international talk and text to 28 countries

 Amaysim has a concise range of prepaid phone plans with the odd deal now and again.
 All plans above $30 come with some form of international credit, but the more you spend the more countries you’re able to call and text.